abhi092/TCS-PROJECT/README.md

 # Gender-Recognition-and-Age-Estimator

-#To run this we have to download weights.18-4.06 .hdf5 file which is trained pickle dataset#
+#To run this we have to download weights.18-4.06 .hdf5 file which is trained url ,either it would show error if we don't download the file#

 I propose an implement a general convolutional neural network (CNN) building framework for